Application takes 5-10 minutes. Approval time varies.

 The biggest misperception about street paintings is that they affect traffic, either making it better or worse.
 We have no data to support any changes to traffic volume or safety as a result of street paintings.
 Please take this to heart as you plan your project.
 We want community members to have reasonable expectations and realistic measures of success.

 These are community projects, but the Portland Bureau of Transportation (PBOT) is here to help.
-The community designs the painting, purchases the paint, installs it themselves, and handles ongoing maintenance.
-PBOT offers design guidance, engineering review, design approval, and provides grant information.
+The community designs the painting, purchases the paint, installs it themselves.
+In addition, the community decides if they would like to maintain the painting in future years while continuing to be responsible for all aspects of painting installation.
+PBOT offers lessons learned information from previous projects, design guidance, engineering review, and design approval.
 All permits are FREE.